awsdocs/aws-codestar-user-guide/doc_source/troubleshooting.md

 ## Project deletion: An AWS CodeStar project was deleted, but resources still exist<a name="troubleshooting-pd1"></a>

 **Problem:** An AWS CodeStar project was deleted, but resources created for that project still exist\.
 By default, AWS CodeStar deletes project resources when the project is deleted\.
-Some resources, such as Amazon S3 buckets, are retained even if the user selects the **Delete associated resources along with AWS CodeStar project** check box, because the buckets might contain data\.
+Some resources, such as Amazon S3 buckets, are retained even if the user selects the **Delete resources** check box, because the buckets might contain data\.

 **Possible fixes:** Open the [AWS CloudFormation console](https://console.aws.amazon.com//cloudformation) and find one or more of the AWS CloudFormation stacks used to create the project\.
 The stack names start with `awscodestar-` and are followed by the project ID\.
 The stacks might be under the **Deleted** filter view\.
 Review the events associated with the stack to discover the resources created for the project\.
 Open the console for each of those resources in the AWS Region where you created the AWS CodeStar project, and then manually delete the resources\.